 Do not install the Pro version directly on top of your existing CodeTwo Exchange Rules installation.

-- Run the setup of CodeTwo Exchange Rules Pro 2.x and install the Exchange Rules Pro Service on each server with the Hub Transport or Mailbox role.
+- Run the setup of CodeTwo Exchange Rules Pro 2.x and install the Exchange Rules Pro Service on each server with the Mailbox role.
 Install the Administration Panel on any supported machine within your domain.
 Learn more

 - Once the installation is completed, the next step is to import your rule definitions.